|Proper title page||Complete Signature page||Abstract|

 b.
 Check with your department to see if they pay for their own copies.
 The department will submit their own payment by also filling out an order form.

 a.
-All copies MUST be printed, signed, and collated PRIOR to your appointment.
+All copies MUST be printed PRIOR to your appointment.
 Unprepared theses/dissertations will NOT be accepted.

 Graduate capstones and projects are not submitted to ProQuest.

 However, you are encouraged to submit your work to RIT Scholar Works.
 This is an open access digital library where your work will be preserved and made available globally.

 Once you receive final approval from your committee, submit your project to RIT Scholar Works:

 SPECIAL NOTE for students at RIT's Global Campuses

 Thesis/Dissertation Binding FAQ

 Commonly asked questions and their answers concerning the steps to be taken after the successful completion of your Master’s thesis or doctoral dissertation are listed below.

 Why do I need to provide an abstract of my work?